-The total net cash inflow of £400k (2015: £366k) has arisen due to the generation of a reasonable accounting surplus for the year.
+The total net cash inflow of £191k (2016: £400k) has arisen due to the generation of a reasonable trading surplus for the year.
 The College loans crystallised in March 2011 and the full facility of £4.45m was drawn down. £2.0m remains on a fixed term with the balance of £1.6m on variable repayments.
 The latter is placed on deposit to generate funds to cover the loan interest paid.